|Business Cycles: GDP and Revenues Correlating Tax Rates with Revenue|

 In fact, the current debt/deficit problem is really tied more to lost revenue (from the Bush tax cuts and lost revenues from the recent economic downturn) than increased spending.
 The Republican’s refusal to allow the Bush tax cuts on the top earners back to those of the Clinton years contradicts the notion that they are serious about solving the debt problem.

 Our political playing field no longer consists of a debate on taxes between two sensible points of view.
-Rather we have one sensible point of view which explains why taxes must be raised in order to help close the gap between revenues and spending, and another view which argues (no matter the objective facts) raising taxes will only stifle economic growth and that cutting taxes will raise revenues.
+Rather we have one sensible point of view which explains why taxes must be raised in order to help close the gap between revenues and spending, and another view which argues (no matter the available facts) raising taxes will only stifle economic growth and that cutting taxes will raise revenues (and as demonstrated above. a series of disingenuous tactics, mostly comprising of omissions, are used to make this case).
 This brings us to the Laffer Curve.

 In times of economic growth, the wealthiest Americans (and for that matter, corporations) will invest.
 In times of economic downturn, both will, in general, hold onto their money, no matter how low taxes are.
 Any argument that the Reagan of Bush tax cuts increased revenues of GDP growth is nothing more than a selective play on the facts.